-AP Computer Science Principles SCI0909
+AP Computer Science Principles

+SCI0909

-Prerequisite: Evidence of proficiency in Problem Solving rubric and Math department recommendation AP Computer Science Principles introduces students to the central ideas of computer science, fostering computational thinking and inviting students to understand how computing changes the world.
+AP Computer Science Principles introduces students to the central ideas of computer science, fostering computational thinking and inviting students to understand how computing changes the world.
 Students are encouraged to apply creative processes when developing computational artifacts and while using simulations to explore questions of interest.
 There is a focus on using technology and programming as a means to solve problems.
 This course highlights the relevance of computer science by emphasizing the vital impact advances in computing have on people and society.
 Students taking this course are expected to take the corresponding national Advanced Placement exam in May.

-Please note that there is a fee set by the College Board for students taking this course.
+Please note that there is a fee set by the College Board for students taking this course